borg286/exoria/index.md

 ## Uncategorized Tips

 * Poison extract is harvested from mature sponge plants in the mist.
 The correct sponge will have a recess on the top that you can harvest the poison from.
 This can also be accelerated using a watering can (possibly other methods?) *note: the sponge life cycle starts with a stalk which grows big, pops open at the top to reveal the recess, then develops a green nodule that blocks the recess.
 Once the nodule is formed, the sponge slowly consumes itself while spreading spores.
 If you keep collecting the poison extract the nodule will not form, preserving your sponge.

+* The easiest way to harvest Hard Foggy Stone is with the Automatic Breaker and an Engineer's Hammer.
+Place the breaker on the stone and rotate with the hammer.

 * Futurepack component RNG